tordevries/debuggr/README.md

 # debuggr
 A PHP file to support reading any text file on another's server.
 It was originally designed to allow a programming instructor to read server-side code written by his students.
+By design, it is a single self-contained file with all the HTML, CSS, JavaScript, and PHP necessary to accomplish its task.
+This makes it easier to install and manage, with less file clutter, especially for beginner coders.

-The code includes very basic security options, such as simple password protection, file access restrictions, and forced SSL.
+Debuggr includes basic security options, such as simple password protection, file access restrictions, and forced SSL.
 If a password is required (and it should be!), access will be authorized via a session.
 As a result, this requires use of a cookie.

-Debuggr is deliberately one single self-contained file containing all the HTML, CSS, JavaScript, and PHP necessary to accomplish its task.
-This makes it easier to install and move around, especially for beginner coders just installing this for someone to view their server-side code.
-Its only external references are to load Source Code Pro from Google Fonts, and to load Highlights.js from CDNJS.
-It does not rely on any frameworks or libraries such as jQuery or Bootstrap.
+Debuggr is licensed under the GNU General Public License, as noted below and detailed in the LICENSE.txt file.

 ---
 ## Installation and Use